smtchahal/wikipedia-philosophy/README.md

 ---
 Took 15 link(s) and 35.6163 seconds
 ```
-In this example, we set the `end` parameter to "Multicellular organism",
+In this example, we start with "Sandwich" and set the `end` parameter to
-so we're telling the script to stop at "Multicellular organism"
+"Multicellular organism", so we're telling the script to stop at
-instead of "Philosophy".
-You can also use the `-e` for setting the
+"Multicellular organism" instead of "Philosophy".
+You can also use the
-`end` parameter.
+`-e` option for setting the `end` parameter.

 The following version only stops when loops are detected or when a
 valid link cannot be found, ignoring the value of the `end` parameter.